 To reheat spread on a dry baking sheet and bake at 350 F until heated through.
 Microwaving is not recommended.

-If using on a casserole, there is no need to reheat if baking on top of a casserole.
+There is no need to reheat if baking on top of a casserole.
+Just put the cold fried onions right on top!

 Here are my favorites: